MekAkUActOR/RowHammer/Paper Review/RAID__2018__Defeating-Software-Mitigations-against-Rowhammer-A-Surgical-Precision-Hammer.md

 - Less innovative.
 Basically it uses and improves other works’ methods.
 - Describe the reverse engineering step of RAMSES too briefly, by only citing a prior work.
 But this part is an important part of this paper.
 - RAMSES is **not universal**, for memory address mapping varies with DRAM vendors, configurations and even manufacturing variation.
-One flip table for a certain DRAM cannot be used by other DRAM.
+And one flip table for a certain DRAM cannot be used by other DRAM.
 - They said their support for DDR4 memory controllers as well as AMD CPUs was a work in progress, but I went to their GitHub repository and found its update has already stopped for over 2 years, and existing bugs also haven’t been addressed yet.
 - ***Writting error.*** In the second paragraph of Section 6, the root cause of RowHammer is not repeated toggling of the DRAM row buffer, but repeated toggling of a certain *wordline*.